More Action → Less Hot Air

 Some Past Events

-Our latest major event was the May 9–11 Climate Conference: Dirty Energy / Clean Solutions.
+A major event in 2014 was the May 9–11 Climate Conference: Dirty Energy / Clean Solutions.
 Over 30 scientists, experts and leaders.
 The Friday night special event featured Stanford Professor Mark Jacobson in SF with his 100% renewables by 2050 plan.
 Over 300 people concerned about the climate attended.
 We had a full Conference schedule Saturday in the East Bay, and workshops and training Sunday.

 Unanimous Vote - BAAQMD Board approves Resolution to achieve cuts to Bay Area climate pollutants from 100 to 17 million tons per year by 2050.
 11/6/13